Auburn Court in Auburn, WA

 Pros

-• pro The location is great and the staff are good.
+• pro The location is great and the nearby amenities are convenient.

 Cons

-• pro The reviewer described the area as high crime, with car thefts and frequent break-ins.
+• pro The area is described as high crime, with frequent break-ins and vehicle thefts and inadequate security.

 Review